Jan3kJ/ewdt/readme.md

 ### Charging Mode
 - When USB is connected (VSYS/ADC3 > 4.2V):
     - The battery charges.
-    - The relay is OFF (system is powered down except for charging logic).
+    - The relay is switched ON.
     - The servo cannot be started; switch presses are ignored.
-    - The LEDs blink slowly (2s interval) until battery voltage reaches 4.1V, then stay ON for 10s, then turn OFF.
+    - The LEDs blink slowly (3s interval) until battery voltage reaches 4.1V, then stay ON for 10s, then turn OFF.
-    - When charging is complete or USB is disconnected, the relay remains OFF.
+    - When charging is complete or USB is disconnected, the relay is switched off.

 ## Firmware Details
 - Firmware is written in MicroPython and located in `main.py`.